2025 conclave: Post-conclave events

 The Holy See Press Office announced the schedule of activities and liturgical celebrations following the election of Pope Leo XIV.
 He celebrated his first Mass as pope with the College of Cardinals in the Sistine Chapel at 11:00 am on 9 May 2025, the day after his election.
 On 10 May 2025, he met the College of Cardinals in the Synod Hall.
 In the morning of 11 May, he celebrated a private Mass at the Vatican Grottoes, paying homage to his predecessors, before delivering his first Regina caeli address from the central loggia of St. Peter's Basilica.
 After the address, Leo broke the seals to the papal apartments of the Apostolic Palace, accompanied by Parolin and Farrell.

 Pope Leo XIV celebrated his inauguration Mass on 18 May 2025 at St. Peter's Square.
 He took canonical possession of the three other major basilicas on 20 May (Basilica of Saint Paul Outside the Walls) and 25 May (Archbasilica of Saint John Lateran and Basilica of St. Mary Major).
 He had his first general audience on 21 May.
 On 24 May, he met the Roman Curia and the Vatican City State employees.
 On 31 May, he conferred his first presbyteral ordination as bishop of Rome to the priests of the Diocese of Rome.

+In early 2026, a book authored by spouses and Vatican correspondents Gerard O'Connell and Elisabetta Piqué titled The Election of Pope Leo XIV was released, saying that during conclave, a security breach was caused by a cardinal when he was spotted with a cellphone.
+According to the authors, security officials detected an active signal of a mobile phone connection as the clerics prepare for their first vote.
+The cardinal subsequently surrendered his phone after an elder cleric noticed.
+The book, however, did not name the cardinal.
+The event occurred inside the Sistine Chapel, where jamming devices are placed to prevent external communications.
+The Vatican press office neither confirmed nor denied the book's account of the incident.